Bicolored Pennant Ant

 History

-- This species was recorded in the first itemization of Hawaiʻi’s ants, published in 1879.
-By the 1930s it had been documented on Hawaiʻi, Maui, Molokaʻi, Oʻahu and Kauaʻi.
-It likely was also established on Lānaʻi by then or not long after, however it was not formally documented on that island until 2011.
+- This species was recorded (on Oʻahu) in the first itemization of Hawaiʻi’s ants, published by Frederick Smith in 1879.
+By the 1930s it had also been documented on Hawaiʻi, Maui, Molokaʻi and Kauaʻi (Forel 1899, Wheeler 1934).
+It likely was also established on Lānaʻi by then or not long after, however it was not formally documented on that island until 2011 (Starr & Starr 2012).
+It has not yet been recorded on Kahoʻolawe.

 Resources/References